scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

      :label:`algorithm`

-The software package we provide comes with training and prediction notebooks for training the base U-net and Stardist networks on your own dataset.
+The software package we provide comes with training and prediction notebooks for training the base U-Net and Stardist networks on your own dataset.
 We provide jupyter notebooks to do so on local GPU servers and also on Google Colab.

 Network Training, Parameter Setting and Prediction
 ****************************************************